lTR-Shadowl/Port-Controller/README.md

 Windows usage: Click on the application file and select Windows Terminal by clicking “Open with.”
 Additionally, IDLE Python and PyCharm can also be used to open the application.

 Termux: Open the application file using Termux.
-Then, type “python PORT-Controller” in the location where the application is located.
+Then, type “python PORT-Controller.py” in the location where the application is located.

-Linux: Type “python PORT-Controller” in the location where the application file is downloaded.
+Linux: Type “python PORT-Controller.py” in the location where the application file is downloaded.